rizkyridwan-id/nestjs-sql-clean-architecture/README.md

     Port is basically an interface that hold function declaration as a contract for **UseCase** or **Controller** to use it.
     ```typescript
     export interface UserRepositoryPort
-    extends BaseRepositoryPort<UserMongoEntity, UserEntity> {
+        extends BaseRepositoryPort<UserEntity, UserModel>  {
     // add new declaration here.
     }
     ```
     > Ensure your new port extends **BaseRepositoryPort** to leverage its base repository functionalities.
 * ### Domain
-    This layer focus on Business Logic, such as validation value, domain entity modelling, and mapping the **DomainEntity** to **MongoEntity**
+    This layer focus on Business Logic, such as validation value, domain entity modelling, and mapping the **DomainEntity** to **SqlModel**

     - ### DomainEntity
         Domain Entity is a class that focus to validation value. to make it easier see below code: